jrosen48/utk-homepage/content/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19.md

 ![](/post/2020-04-25-update-to-how-u-s-school-districts-are-responding-to-covid-19_files/Screen Shot 2020-04-25 at 12.49.53 PM.png)

-We're looking to continue and expand this work and welcome ideas and input.
+We're looking to continue and expand this work - to make it more useful to others and (going ahead) to try to ask and answer questions about how, exactly, districts are responding.

+We welcome ideas and input.